Civil Engineering Technician (CVTN)

 The cost of books and supplies for Year 1 is approximately $1,700.
 This is the best information available at the time of publishing to the website and is subject to change.

-Civil Engineering Technicians usually work in surveying, material testing, drafting, construction, inspection, or sales and service.
-Graduates may find employment in:
+Civil Engineering Technicians usually work in surveying, material testing, drafting, design, construction, estimating, inspection, or sales and service.
+Graduates are prepared for employment opportunities in:

 - Consulting engineering firms